 It all started with Twenty Acres.
 Since the 1870’s the Bogle family has farmed their land in Clarksburg, and the first century was dedicated to growing cherries, peaches and pears.
 4th generation owners, Warren Bogle and his son Chris, planted their first vineyard of heritage varietals Chenin Blanc and Petite Sirah in 1968.
 These were the first Twenty Acres planted.
 They did not know if it would work.
 But it did.

-I talked with Jody Bogle, Bogle’s Director of Public Relations and one of the three siblings of 6th generation of Bogles to farm the family land about those first Twenty Acres and the culmination of the inaugural release of Twenty Acres – and the first On-Premise exclusive brand from the Bogle’s ever.
+I talked with Jody Bogle, Bogle’s Director of Public Relations, and one of three siblings of six generations of Bogles to farm the family land.
+We discuss those first Twenty Acres and the culmination of the inaugural release of Twenty Acres – and the first On-Premise exclusive brand from the Bogle’s ever.

 It’s so exciting to have Twenty Acres as new On-Premise Exclusive wines for our channel.
 Was this your idea?